cs2901/yape-bcp-project-yapespots/documentation/project_portfolio_pages/jorge_mayna.md

 ### Contributions to the User Guide:

-- As a developer i helped to discuss each of the requirements with all members from the team.
+- As a developer I helped to discuss each of the requirements with all members from the team.
-- As a developer i proposed one question for the FAQ section.
+- As a developer I proposed one question for the FAQ section.
     - Should I be logged in to see the map?

 ### Contributions to the Developer Guide: